seanstrom/Essays/importance-of-values.md

 #### Redo this intro

-### Using Values
+### Composition

-In an ideal system my workflow would consist of composing together functions with values, and these values would serve as the contracts between all of my code.
+In an ideal system, our workflow would consist of composing together functions.
 For example, code that would normally perform operations like:

 * adding numbers
 * manipulating strings
 * iterating over data

-can now be be modeled as functions that take in values and return a value.
+can now be be modeled as functions.

 ```coffeescript
 add       = (a, b) -> a + b